DirkieDurky/dirc/README.md

 Operand 2 is unused so should be filled in by `_`.\
 `copy imm/reg _ reg`\
 An alias for `mov`.\
-`jump byte/label _ cnt`\
+`jump byte/label _ pc`\
 An alias of `mov|i1`.
-Jumps to the byte or label specified by operand 1 by writing it's value to cnt.
+Jumps to the byte or label specified by operand 1 by writing it's value to pc.
-The result address should always be `cnt`.
+The result address should always be `pc`.

 ### Calculations
 The computer allows the following calculations: (Corresponding opcode are shown in parentheses)